 The National Health Council (NHC) envisions a society in which all people have access to quality health care that respects personal goals and aspirations, and is designed around the patient experience to promote their best possible health outcomes.

 By working with all stakeholders, we get things done to improve the health of people with chronic conditions – helping them to live longer and feel better.
 To achieve our mission – providing a united voice for people with chronic diseases and disabilities and their family caregivers – we rely on a broad base of support.
 Click here for more information on our sponsors.

 Below is the list of activities and programs for which the NHC is seeking sponsorship for in 2019.
-For more details, contact Kelly Garrity at email@example.com.
+Contact Elisabeth Oehrlein, Senior Director, Research and Programs, at email@example.com for more information.

 The Patient Perspective on the Value of Treatments

 The Value Initiative is focused on ensuring the voice of the patient and patient organizations are an integral part of the value discussion.
 We will:

 - Develop and offer intermediate education on health economics and value

 - Develop tools to explain the complexities of “value” such as infographics

 - Convene a dialogue on patient-centered value assessment between patient groups and employers